-Collaborators: Francesca Scolari (Postdoc), Paolo Gabrieli (Postdoc), Patrizia Chiari (Technician), Liliana Marcorio (Technician), Alessandro Di Cosimo (PhD student), Grazia Savini (PhD student)
+Collaborators: Francesca Scolari (Assistant Professor), Paolo Gabrieli (Postdoc), Patrizia Chiari (Technician), Liliana Marcorio (Technician), Alessandro Di Cosimo (PhD student), Grazia Savini (PhD student)

 Climate and demographic change, the increase of trade, urbanization and human travel have facilitated the spread of invasive insect species of economic and sanitary importance.
 These species include the Asian tiger mosquito, a vector of many viruses pathogenic to humans, and species of fruit flies that are important agricultural pests.
 The risks due to the invasion of these insects are compounded by the lack of vaccines and treatments for the pathogens that they transmit (i.e. Dengue, Chikungunya and Zika viruses) and the emergence of resistance to insecticides, which are currently the most used tool for their control.